Azure/azure-databricks-operator/docs/locust.md

 > Before proceeding make sure your container or environment is up and running

-1. Deploy locust to local KIND instance.
-Set `LOCUST_FILE` to the  the locust scenario you'd like to run from  `locust/behaviours`.
+1. Deploy load testing to local KIND instance and port-forward.
+   - Set `LOCUST_FILE` to the the locust scenario you'd like to run from `locust/behaviours`.
+Defaults to `"behaviours/scenario1_run_submit_delete.py"`

     ```bash
-    make run-load-testing LOCUST_FILE="behaviours/scenario1_run_submit_delete.py" LOCUST_ARGS=
+    make run-load-testing LOCUST_FILE="behaviours/scenario1_run_submit_delete.py"
     ```

-2. Once all services are up, port-forward them for access

-    ```bash
-    make port-forward
-    ```

-3. Navigate to http://localhost:8089 to start the load test from the locust web UI
+2. Navigate to <http://localhost:8089> to start the load test from the locust web UI

-4. Navigate to http://localhost:8080 with the below credentials to view the Grafana dashboards
+3. Navigate to <http://localhost:8080> with the below credentials to view the Grafana dashboards

     ```text
     Username: admin